johncollinson2001/ed-simulator/README.md

 # Emergency Department Simulator

-> :warning: This solution is in active development, it may not be in a useable state right now!

 This solution simulates an emergency care department.

 When the simulation is started, an emergency care department is created and a number of clinicians